vita-student-projects/multimodal_human_trajectory_prediction-motion_indeterminacy_diffusion_gr37/README.md

 ## Result analysis :
 The result_analysis.ipynb notebook contains our results on the different prediction horizon.
 You can do the same by uploading your csv results in results (done automatically when evaluating the dataset).

+## Trajectron++ results
+To get our Trajectron++ results, we followed the following Github repo : [Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data](https://github.com/StanfordASL/Trajectron-plus-plus/tree/master) but we evaluated the model only on the pedestrian, and on 10% of the Nuscene dataset.